-Attended by legislators, former Governors, legislative aides, lobbyists, party leaders, and others, New Jersey Governor Phil Murphy (D) detailed progress the state has made and where he’d like to see it go in the future.
+Governor Phil Murphy (D) detailed progress in the State of the State and where he’d like to see it go in the future but didn’t include NJ legal Cannabis.

-Last year when he was still pushing it, he discussed it extensively.
+Last year when he was pushing it, he discussed it extensively.

 He did talk about fighting addiction and mental illness and said opioid death decreased by three percent after three years of double-digit increases.
 In addition, Murphy said he wants to eliminate mandatory minimum sentences for non-violent crimes.